 Spring and fall are important times of the year to detoxify, according to Ayurveda.
-A spring detox is especially important as an antidote for the excesses of the winter (think holidays).
+A spring detox is especially important as an antidote to the slower season of winter.

 To maintain health and balance in the long run, however, Ayurveda also recommends a daily detox protocol.
 If you don’t yet have one, spring is the best time to put one in place.
 Incorporate these five detox tips into your daily life to feel lighter and energized as you head into the warmer months.